NexarDeveloper/nexar-templates/README.md

     - it starts the browser for signing in and getting the token
     - it creates and configures the Nexar client with the token
     - it runs the query and prints the results

+## Further development

+### Update query

+Modify or replace the sample query in GraphQL folder with your custom query.
+Build the project.
+StrawberryShake regenerates the query and result types.
+At this point `Program.cs` using the old query and results may not compile.
+Update its code to call the new query and process the new results.
+Build and run the updated program.

+### Update schema

+Nexar GraphQL API is being actively developed and its GraphQL schema is likely to change.
+Use the StrawberryShake tools for updating the schema file `GraphQL/schema.graphql`.

+You may install the tools globally:

+    dotnet tool install StrawberryShake.Tools -g

+Update the schema with global tools:

+    cd <project-path>/GraphQL
+    dotnet-graphql update

+Alternatively, install the tools locally (suitable for source control):

+    cd <repository-root>
+    dotnet new tool-manifest
+    dotnet tool install StrawberryShake.Tools

+Then on another machine you may restore local tools as:

+    dotnet tool restore

+Update the schema with local tools:

+    cd <project-path>/GraphQL
+    dotnet graphql update